Attenborough Nature Centre and Reserve

 Read more

-STW will be carrying out essential works on land adjacent to Attenborough Nature Reserve from Monday 13th November.
-Access to the work site will be along the Sailing Club access track (accessed through the small overflow car park off Barton Lane) and Erewash Bridge.
+STW has been carrying out essential works on land adjacent to Attenborough Nature Reserve since Monday 13th November 2023.
+Access to the work site is along the Sailing Club access track (accessed through the small overflow car park off Barton Lane) and Erewash Bridge.
 Access to the main car park and other parts of the nature reserve are not affected, and we will continue to welcome visitors and customers to our shop and cafe as usual.
-This will result in an increase in construction traffic between 10am and 4pm Monday to Friday – with work expected to continue until at least August 2024.
+This will result in an increase in construction traffic between 10am and 4pm Monday to Friday.
+Work was expected to continue until at least August 2024.
+This has now been extended until February 2025.

 The work is being delivered under the Water Act and we are therefore not in a position to prevent access across our landholding, however we have worked closely with the project management team and the principle contractors to try to minimise the impact of the works on visitors, wildlife and our infrastructure both during and after the completion of work.